ferrithemaker/minecraftpi-projects/README.md

 ## picameraintominecraft.py

-With this script you can render an image (from a file or captured from live a picamera) to a minecraft world.
+With this script you can render an image (from a local file or captured from picamera live picture) to a minecraft world.

 ## diamondswithflowerspath.py